Why the most expensive system in your home is the one you’ve never seen, and how a 30 minute camera inspection can protect you.

 But when I fed the sewer camera into the main line, the picture changed.
 About 15 feet from the foundation, the camera hit a mass of tree roots that had broken through the joints of the original clay pipe.
 Past the roots, the pipe had bellied, sagged downward, creating a low spot where water and waste were pooling instead of flowing to the street.
 The line was still technically functional.
 Water was getting through.
 For now.

 Without the camera, there was no way to know this was happening.
 The drains worked fine during the showing.
 The home inspection found no plumbing concerns inside the house.
-But underground, a problem was growing that would have eventually meant a sewage backup in the basement, an emergency excavation in the yard, and a repair bill in the range of $8,000–$10,000.
+But underground, a problem was growing that would have eventually meant a sewage backup in the basement, an emergency excavation in the yard, and a repair bill in the range of $8,000 to $10,000.

 The buyers used the sewer scope findings to negotiate with the seller.
 The repair was addressed before closing.
 A 30 minute camera inspection saved them from what would have been one of the most expensive and unpleasant surprises of homeownership.